Blog

 You can advertise the job on your website, along with your social media channels (particularly LinkedIn, as this is where many people go to look for work) and popular job boards within your industry for professionals in India.

-Once you’ve collected the applications, you’ll need to review all the candidates to create a shortlist.
 Then, you’ll have to interview the shortlisted candidates and check their references.
 Depending on the role and industry, there may be several rounds of interviews, such as a human resources interview and a technical interview.
 You may also want each candidate to complete a test to assess their technical skills.

-Finally, when you find the right candidate, you’ll need to onboard them as an independent contractor.
 This will involve drawing up and signing the contract, granting access to the tools and process documents they will need to perform the work, and providing any necessary training.

-Avoid the pitfalls of hiring independent contractors in India.
+Avoid the Pitfalls of Hiring Independent Contractors in India.

-With its large and highly skilled talent pool, India is a great place for international businesses looking to hire independent contractors.
 However, the nuances and complexities of Indian employment law make it a complicated process that’s easy to get wrong — and if you do, you risk facing fines and even jail sentences.

-That’s obviously a situation all employers want to avoid, which is why many companies are now turning to experienced partners like Remofirst to help them handle payroll and ensure compliance with Indian law.
+That’s obviously a situation all employers want to avoid, which is why many companies are now turning to experienced partners like RemoFirst to help them handle payroll and ensure compliance with Indian law.

-Remofirst has a legal presence in over 160 countries, including India, and specializes in handling every aspect of hiring and managing global talent — leaving you free to focus on your core work knowing that the rest is taken care of.
+RemoFirst has a legal presence in over 180 countries, including India, and specializes in handling every aspect of hiring and managing global talent — leaving you free to focus on your core work knowing that the rest is taken care of.
 Check out our India country guide to learn more about hiring Indian talent, or visit our partner Uplers if you're looking to source remote Indian talent.